-Travel Tip: Azerbaijan and Armenia have long standing conflicts with each other, the dislike is felt more at the Azeri side, and all borders between these countries are closed.
-We would suggest you start from Azerbaijan and make your way through Georgia and not the other way around.
+Azerbaijan and Armenia have long standing conflicts with each other, the dislike felt more at the Azeri side, and all borders between these countries are closed.
+It is best to start your road trip from Azerbaijan and make your way through Georgia and not the other way around.
 Why?
 Having an Armenian stamp on your passport leads to a lot of questions at the Azerbaijan airport.

 Day 1 Arrive in Baku-AZERBAIJAN